Can Blender be used for 3D printing?

 Created in 1995, Blender is a complete 3D modeling software, very popular in the world of animation and video thanks to the many features it offers.
-The particularity of Blender is that it is 100% free, open source – which is why it is constantly being improved – and that it benefits from a large community that regularly meets around the world to share best practices and user challenges.
+The particularity of Blender is that it is 100% free, open source – which is why it is constantly being improved – which allows it benefits from a large community that regularly meets around the world to share best practices and user challenges.
 Based on polygonal modeling, it is not necessarily the most widely used solution in the additive manufacturing sector, but it does allow 3D models to be exported in formats adapted to the technology.
-Let’s go back to the main features of the Blender software!
+Let’s take a closer look the main features of the Blender software!

 The ‘3D printing toolbox’ enables you to check your model before 3D printing

-Blender is therefore not the 3D software most used by 3D printing enthusiasts but it has the merit of being free, open-source and regularly improved by its entire community.
-We recommend a software more accessible to all beginners like TinkerCAD for example, and Fusion 360 for the most experienced.
-You can download Blender HERE, the solution is compatible on Mac, Windows or Linux.
+Blender is not the most popular 3D software for 3D printing enthusiasts, but it does have the merit of being free, open-source and regularly improved by its community.
+We recommend more accessible software for beginners, such as TinkerCAD, and Fusion 360 for the more experienced.

 Do you use Blender?
 Let us know in a comment below or on our Facebook and Twitter pages!
 Sign up for our free weekly Newsletter, all the latest news in 3D printing straight to your inbox!